samapriya/geeup/docs/projects/cookies_setup.md

 * Disable cannonical mode by typing ```stty -icanon``` in terminal
 * Then run ```geeup cookie_setup```
 * Once done reenable cannonical mode by typing ```stty icanon``` in terminal

+**For mac users change default login shell from /bin/zsh to /bin/sh, the command stty -icanon works as expected, thanks to [Issue 41](https://github.com/samapriya/geeup/issues/41)**

 **Since cookies generated here are post login, theoretically it should work on accounts even with two factor auth or university based Single Sign on GEE accounts but might need further testing**